Tama Mirza

-Tama Mirza (also spelled Toma Mirza) is a Bangladeshi film actress, recognized for her performances in both mainstream Dhallywood films and web-based digital content.
+Mirza Farjana Yasmin Toma, know popularly as Toma Mirza, is a Bangladeshi film actress and model, recognized for her performances in both mainstream Dhallywood films and web-based digital content.
 She made her acting debut in 2010 with the film Bolo Na Tumi Amar.
 Her breakout role came in Nodijon (2015), for which she won the Bangladesh National Film Award for Best Supporting Actress.
-Mirza is known for her roles in both films and web series, including Game Returns (2017) and Suorongo (2023).
+Mirza is known for her roles in both films and web series, including Game Returns (2017) and Surongo (2023).
 She also performed in Khachar Bhitor Ochin Pakhi (2021), for which she received multiple awards.

 As of 2017, Mirza had acted in 13 films.

 Education

 Mirza completed an LLB from Manarat International University in 2023.

 Career

-Film debut and success (2010–2015)

-Mirza made her Dhallywood film industry debut in 2010 with Bolo Na Tumi Amar, directed by M B Manik.
-However, her breakthrough came in 2015 with Nodijon, a film directed by Shahnewaz Kakoli.
-Her portrayal of a supporting character in the film won her the National Film Award for Best Supporting Actress.

 Web films (2016–2021)

-In the years following her National Award win, Mirza shifted her focus from traditional cinema to web films and OTT platforms.
-She starred in Khachar Bhitor Ochin Pakhi (2021), which was critically acclaimed, winning the Best Actor (Female) at The Daily Star OTT & Digital Content Awards.
-Her role in Khachar Bhitor Ochin Pakhi earned her significant recognition in the growing Bangladeshi OTT space.
+She starred in Khachar Bhitor Ochin Pakhi (2021).

 Mirza has played leading roles in web series like Friday (2023) and Buker Moddhye Agun (2023).

 Recent work (2022–present)

 In 2023, Mirza starred opposite Afran Nisho in Surongo, a thriller directed by Raihan Rafi.
 The film became a box-office success in Bangladesh and was also released internationally, including in West Bengal and the Middle East.
 Mirza's performance was widely praised, and the film set new records in the Bangladeshi film industry.
 Following the success of Suorongo, Mirza signed on to star in another project with director Raihan Rafi, titled Oshiyot.

+In 2025, Mirza starred opposite Afran Nisho in the film Daagi, directed by Shihab Shaheen.
+The film become a box-office success like Surongo.